Jan-Novak00/Enrollments1/Milestone1/Enrollments_feature_breakdown.md

 #### Data search resposibilities
 - search in the list of students
-- search int the list of courses
+- search in the list of courses

 #### Notification responsibilities
 - notify student through the communication channel about the enrollment